Rock the World (Five Star album)

 Rock the World is an album by the British pop group Five Star.
 Their fourth album, it was released in 1988 and reached #17 on the UK charts.
 It was the group's last album of original material to chart in the UK, although two greatest hits compilations would chart in 1989 and 2019 respectively.

+Release and commercial performance

 Two singles from the album were UK Top 30 hits: "Another Weekend" and "Rock My World".
 Two further singles from the album, "There's a Brand New World" and "Let Me Be Yours", failed to reach the Top 40.
 Following its release, the album was awarded a Silver disc for selling more than 60,000 copies in the UK.
+"There's a Brand New World" reached numer 61 at UK Singles chart (OCC).

 The group adopted a new image for the release of the album, mimicking the leather-clad look from Michael Jackson's "Bad", released the previous year.

 An expanded version of Rock the World was released by Cherry Pop Records in April 2012.